top of page

 With the collapse of bee populations worldwide, knowing that you are only buying honey from companies that are good stewards of the bees and the planet is so important.

-We searched for a long time to find a source of Manuka honey that met our ethical, sustainability, quality, and efficacy standards.
-After a nearly six-month search, we finally found a small company that did all the right things.
-Their model fits perfectly with what we believe.
+We searched for a long time to find a source of Manuka honey that met our standards for ethics, sustainability, quality, and efficacy.
+After a lengthy search, we finally found a small company that did everything right and had the most incredible tasting honey.
+Their model aligns perfectly with our beliefs.

-The bees are not given unneeded antibiotics and are not treated with harsh chemicals just to increase production.
+The beehives are not near areas of synthetic pesticide and herbicide use, as they are deep in the manuka brush.
+The hives are consistently inspected to ensure they are free of disease, and the queens are strong.
+Did you know a single, healthy hive can grow from 10,000 bees in the winter to over 50,000 bees during the flowering season?
+The bees are not given unneeded antibiotics and are not treated with harsh synthetic chemicals just to increase production.
 The bees are not fed corn syrup or foods that are not part of their natural diet.
-The bees are not overworked and are allowed to rest during the winter.
-They work with organizations that are trying to protect and save bee populations.
-It is incredibly important that any company that produces honey or other bee products treat their bees well and take good care of them.
+It is incredibly important that any company producing honey or other bee products treats its bees well and takes good care of them.

 bottom of page